templatesell/polite/readme.txt

 = Does this theme support any plugins? =

-Polite includes support for Infinite Scroll in Jetpack.
+Urbane includes support for Infinite Scroll in Jetpack.

 == Notes ==
 * Custom pagination for numeric is made.